 Quality Circles – An Effective Tool for Management

 The characteristics of QC are that they consist of volunteers who set their own rules and priorities, take decisions by consensus and use organized approaches to problem solving.
-Quality circles activities should not be in the direction of fault finding.
-When matured quality circles become self managing, and gain the confidence of management.
-Quality circles enable the enrichment of the lives of the employees and create harmony and high performance.
-Typical work related issues are improvements in occupational health and safety, product design, manufacturing processes and improvement in the workplace.
+However, QC activities are not to be in the direction of fault finding.
+When matured, QCs become self managing, and gain the confidence of management.
+They not only enable the enrichment of the lives of the employees but also create harmony and high performance.
+Typical work related issues are improvements in occupational health and safety, product design, manufacturing processes, and improvement in the workplace.

 Objectives of a quality circle

 The perception of quality circles is ‘appropriateness for use’ and the tactic implemented is to avert imperfection in services rather than their verification and elimination later.
 Quality circle is not a task force because it can be made a permanent feature of the organization.